daniel-molina/visualequation/HACKING.md

 ##### Separate subeqs (TAB)
 Insert or increase a region "without" subequations.

+It has a different use when inserting scripts.
 ##### Bring subeqs closer (SHIFT-TAB)
 Reduce a region "without" subequations or delete it.

+It has a different use when inserting scripts.

 > **Temporal note**: Which function should be left to SPACE?
 Smaller tabs?
 ##### Subscripts and superscripts (DOWN and UP)
 Include an empty sub/super-script or go to it if it already script.
 The sub/super-script will be placed to the left if LDIR or to the right in any other case.

+TAB an SHIFT-TAB after DOWN or UP will modify the position of the recently created script, including under/over-sets (see below).
 ##### Undersets and oversets (C-DOWN and C-UP)
 Add an under/over-set (a subequation just under/over another subequation).

+TAB an SHIFT-TAB after DOWN or UP will modify the position of the recently created under/over-set, including scripts.
 ##### Functions (C-,, M-,, M-C-,)
 First time is cosinus, then sinus then...
 The symbol version matches every function and the operator versions match functions which can have arguments.

+> **Mnemonic**: Arguments of functions are separated by commas where they are
+> presented as a list inside parenthesis.
 ##### Roots (M-%, M-C-%)
 First time is a square root, next time is generic.

+> **Mnemonic**: '%' looks like a generic root with its arguments, only
+> lacking part of the main glyph.
 ##### Modify subequation with a variant (M-@)
 Full details to be defined.
 In Advanced operations it is possible to find more info.

+> **Mnemonic**: '@' looks like a modified form of 'a'.
 ##### Sumatory (C-+, M-+, M-C-+)
 Sucesive keystrokes of the operator versions modify the number and position of the args.